 Hiking Trail Etiquette

-Please be respectful of your fellow hikers and our natural environment.
+Please be respectful of your fellow hikers and the environment

 Pack it in, pack it out...
 Take nothing but pictures, leave nothing but footprints.

-Stay on the Trail...
-You may be on private land - treat it with respect.
-Avoid short cuts which may cause unnecessary soil erosion.
+Stay on the trail...
+Whether you are on public or private land, treat it with respect.
+Avoid short cuts that may cause unnecessary soil erosion.

-Trailhead Parking...
-Use parking area or roadside turnouts when possible.
+Trailhead parking...
+Use parking area or roadside turnoffs when possible.
 Do not block any roadway or driveway.